Juliana Paes

 Juliana Couto Paes (born 26 March 1979) is a Brazilian actress and former model.
 She became nationally known in telenovelas and modelling.
 She also starred in a local version of the musical The Producers, as Ulla.

 Career

 Juliana as Maya Meetha, the protagonist of Caminho das Índias.

 An actress, model and with a university degree, Paes became nationally known for her performances in "soap operas" of Rede Globo and for her looks.
 She was on the cover of Playboy magazine in May 2004.

+She has Arab, Indigenous, African, Spanish, and Portuguese ancestry.

 In 2006, Paes was voted one of the sexiest one hundred people in the world by People Magazine.
 After that international projection, she hired an agent, showing interest in starting an acting career in the US.

 Paes starred in many commercial campaigns, such as Colorama's and Hope's.
 Currently, she is the face of Arezzo for the second time and replaces the top model Gisele Bündchen as the star of the campaign for the jewelry brand Vivara.